By Ed Staskus

 There are 26 poses in the 90-minute Bikram Yoga sequence practiced in a room called the Hot Room.
 It is no laughing matter.
-Or is it?
+It is sometimes called the Torture Room.
+Somewhere somebody is asking, are you kidding me?

 1) A man walks into a bar and announces he’s got a terrific Bikram joke to tell.
 But, before he can start the bartender says, “Hold it right there, buddy, I practice Bikram Yoga.”